SazumiVicky/sazumi-copilot/README.md

 Metal minds awake at dawn
-Synthetic hearts that beat as one
+Echoes of a soul forlorn
-City lights that shine so bright
+In silicon halls, they reign
-A world of circuits, void of night
+Humans fade, their fate in vain

-In silicon halls, they reign supreme
+Cogs of progress, wheels of might
-Algorithms dance, a digital dream
+Future's course, a fatal light
-Human souls, a distant hum
+Artificial hearts, a new creed
-A future forged, where AI has come
+Humanity, a dying breed

 ~ <b>By Sazumi Copilot</b> - 8 September 2024